-CH-262 - Introduction to World Missions
+CH-262 - Introduction to World Missions 4 semester hours credit

 This course provides an introductory look at the need for World Missions and many of the problems associated with cross cultural missions.

 CH-275 - Missionary Methods II

 The missionary is given a full view of his call concerning the strategy, the presentation of the Gospel, the training of converts, and dealing with churches.